Karl Obermann: Life

-Professor Karl Obermann retired in 1970 and died in Berlin in 1987.
+Karl Obermann retired in 1970 and died in Berlin in 1987.

 Karl Obermann belonged to the German Democratic Republic's first generation of Marxist-Leninist historians.
 The focus of his work was on the history of Germany during the nineteenth century, and within that century he imputed particular importance to the defining events of 1848.
 He belonged to numerous national and international academic committees, notably of the East German Historical Association.